dylnbk/chatty-v2/README.md

 [chatty-demo.streamlit.app](https://chatty-demo.streamlit.app/)

-The demo has limited monthly credit, available with OpenAI models only.
+The demo has limited monthly credits, so it may not always be available for use.

 ## Installation